GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 //====== Simulation process
 //<sec:simulator:simulator:components:sim_process>

-Most downstream tasks leveraging the simulator involved some iteration through a discrete time step simulation.
+Most downstream tasks leveraging the simulator involve iterations through a discrete time step simulation.
 More precisely, the typical workflow when using the simulator includes an initialization phase, during which the _Room_, microphone array, and _AudioSimulator_ are created.
 @code:simulator:simulator:basic_usage gives an overview of the corresponding code snippet.

-Once the different components have been set up, the actual simulation process may occur.
+Once the different components have been set up, the actual simulation process can start.
 The procedure involves positioning all audio objects in the room.
-This can be done directly by the simulator in a random fashion.
+This can be done directly by the simulator in a random way.
 Subsequently, each source is individually asked to provide a new sound sample (see @sec:simulator:simulator:components:sim_scenarios).
 The actual sound propagation simulation can then happen and the embedded _Room_ module returns the multi-channel audio signal received.
 Either the raw waveform or further processed time-frequency features can be produced.
 The user can also listen to the produced signal directly.
 In practice, those steps are abstracted and automated by the `step()` method.
-Lastly, the agent might be moved using the exposed displacement helpers presented in @sec:simulator:simulator:components:sim_scenarios.
+Lastly, the agent can be moved using the exposed displacement helpers presented in @sec:simulator:simulator:components:sim_scenarios.
 @fig:simulator:simulator:simulator_workflow illustrates this routine.

 #figure(